 We also encourage you to have your say on any or all of the following EDs due to be released by the AASB over the next 6 months.

 - Amendments to AASB 1054 Australian Additional Disclosures.
 This will require the special purpose financial reports of for-profit and not-for-profit (NFP) entities who need to comply with this standard to disclose information on the compliance of the financial statements with the recognition and measurement requirements of the AASB standards (including the consolidation requirements).
-It will be released in June with a comment period of 45 days.
+It was released in July as ED 293 with a comment period of 45 days closing on 19 August.
 The board intends to finalise an amended standard by December, but encourage voluntary early adoption of the changes to 30 June 2019 year ends in the interests of improved transparency.

 - Amendments to the "reduced disclosure regime" (RDR).
 This new package, based more directly on the IFRS for SMEs standard, will become the disclosure requirements component of the general purpose financial statements that the AASB plans to apply to for-profit lodging entities when it removes SAC 1.
 These new proposals will also be of interest to any entity (FP or NFP) currently using RDR in their financial statements as they too will be able to apply the "new" disclosure reductions.
 This will also be released in June with a comment period of 120 days.